Carlton941/Desert-Strike-Legacy--Official--player-guide/README.md

 &nbsp;&nbsp;&nbsp;&nbsp; -A matchup-specific analysis of the early game (pre wave 40).

-&nbsp;&nbsp;&nbsp;&nbsp; -Finally, endgame team compositions.
-This assumes 3v3 or 2v2 games on Epic mode.
+&nbsp;&nbsp;&nbsp;&nbsp; -Finally, a discussion of endgame team compositions.

 Tl;dr at the bottom.